srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

     Once the script has completed, you will be ready to continue with the lab.

-## Exercise 2: Create new Individual Enrollment (Symmetric keys) in DPS
+## Exercise 2: Create new individual enrollment (Symmetric keys) in DPS

 In this exercise, you will create a new individual enrollment for a device within the Device Provisioning Service (DPS) using _symmetric key attestation_.